PellelNitram/xournalpp_htr/README.md

 ## Community contributions

 The following branching strategy is used to keep the `master` branch stable and allow for experimentation: `master` > `dev` > `feature branches`.

-In more details, this repository currently follows the following git branching strategy: The `master` branch remains stable and delivers a functioning product.
-The `dev` branch consists of all code that will be merged to `master` eventually where the corresponding features are developed in individual feature branches, see the `feature_1` branch in the below visualisation.
-Generally, the branching strategy is depicted in this below visualisation:
+This branching strategy is shown in the following visualisation and then explained in more detail in the next paragraph:

 ```mermaid
 %%{init:{  "gitGraph":{ "mainBranchName":"master" }}}%%